Anne Aghion

 Anne Aghion (born 1960) is a French-American documentary filmmaker.
 She is a Guggenheim Fellow, a Mac Dowell Colony Fellow and a Rockefeller Foundation Bellagio Center Fellow.

 In 2005, she won an Emmy Award for her documentary In Rwanda We Say…The Family That Does Not Speak Dies.
-In 2009, her film "My Neighbor My Killer" was Official Selection of the Cannes Film Festival and a nominee for Best Documentary at the Gotham Awards.
+In 2009, her film My Neighbor My Killer was Official Selection of the Cannes Film Festival and a nominee for Best Documentary at the Gotham Awards.

+Her new film,Turbulence, twelve years in the making, is completed in 2024.